ahd985/ssv/README.md

 # Simplified Simulation Visualization

-This package evolved from the need to present complex simulation results to general audiences without paying thousands of dollars.
+This package evolved from the need to present complex simulation results in a simplified format.

 ## Instructions